Dsosnac-TEC-Enterprise/Aegis-X/docs/setup_guide.md

 OR Render your Legitimate CA signed certificate of your own

-Start the server: `python main.py` (inside the backend/app folder).
+•Start the server: `python main.py` (inside the backend/app folder).

-Access the Dashboard: Open your browser to https://localhost:8443.
+•Access the Dashboard: Open your browser to https://localhost:8443.

-Confirm the Warning: Your browser will complain about the self-signed certificate—just click through it.
+•Confirm the Warning: Your browser will complain about the self-signed certificate—just click through it.